 D2M is a product development agency with over 10 years experience creating new bag product prototypes.
 Share your idea with us just by clicking here now.

-You can divide the different types of prototypes according to the objective of the prototype (exclusively visual prototypes, proof of concept prototypes, pre-production prototypes…) or even according to how much the bag product prototype resembles the final product:
+You can divide the different types of prototypes according to the materials they are built with (plastic, wood, textile, metal, etc), according to the objective of the prototype (exclusively visual prototypes, proof of concept prototypes, pre-production prototypes…) or even according to how much the bag product prototype resembles the final product: